SrTermax/SrTermax/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 18 years old, currently living in Brazil. have experience with PHP, Python, JavaScript, Data Analysis, Data visualization.
+  - 💬 I am 18 years old, currently living in Brazil. have experience with Next.js, React, JavaScript, Tailwind CSS, CSS3, NextUI.

   - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>